CorniiDog/WhoopLib/README.md

 >"WhoopLib" and "WhoopLib Zero" is **NOT** associated with Aggie Robotics.
 It is **ONLY** associated with me, Connor White.

 >[!IMPORTANT]
 >"WhoopLib Python" and the Vision Tesseract is in its very early stages, and therefore does not actively transfer ML object data to the V5 robot.
-At the moment, it is up to tne end user to figure the Python back-end for the Jetson Nano.
+At the moment, it is up to the end user to figure the Python back-end for the Jetson Nano.
 The back-end is displayed in a folder on the desktop.
 Additionally, odometry fusion highly depends on the T265 factory-calibrated quality, with can vary both by product and over time.

 ## Acknowledgements